John Francis Regis

-Jean-François Régis, SJ, commonly known as Saint John Francis Regis and Saint Regis (31 January 1597 - 31 December 1640), was a French priest of the Society of Jesus, recognized as a saint by the Catholic Church in 1737.
-A tireless preacher, Regis is best known for his work with at-risk women and orphans.
+John Francis Regis, SJ, commonly known Saint Regis (French: Jean-François Régis; 31 January 1597 - 31 December 1640), was a French Jesuit priest who was canonized in 1737.
+A tireless preacher and social reformer, Regis is best known for his work with at-risk women and orphans.

 Life

 Jean-François Régis was born 31 January 1597, in Fontcouverte, Aude, in the Languedoc region of southern France.
 His father, Jean Régis, had recently been ennobled as a result of service rendered during the Wars of the League.
 His mother, Marguerite de Cugunhan, was of a noble family.
 He was educated at the Jesuit College of Béziers.
 On 8 December 1616, in his nineteenth year, he entered the Jesuit novitiate at Toulouse and he took his vows two years later.